Equip 20 Health Builders in South Africa

 About this Mission Project

-- $100 will equip 4 Health Builders with blood pressure cuffs and stethoscopes.
+- $100 equips four health builder with blood pressure cuffs and stethoscopes.

-- $250 will buy equipment and supplies for 1 Health Builder to screen 150 people for HIV and diabetes.
+- $250 buys supplies for one health builder to screen 150 people for HIV and diabetes.

 Mission Project Specifics

-This project seeks to raise $27,500 per year for the next three years to equip Health Builders to screen their neighbors and refer them to local clinics when necessary.
-They also lead on-going video based health classes and Bible studies in their native language of Zulu.
-They address the most pressing health problems including HIV/AIDS, diabetes, high blood pressure, malaria and nutritional problems.
+This project seeks to raise $16,406 per year for the next three years to equip health builders to screen their neighbors and refer them to local clinics when necessary.
+Health builders also lead ongoing tablet-computer-based health classes and Bible studies in their native language of Zulu.
+They address the most pressing health problems including HIV/AIDS, diabetes, high blood pressure, malaria and malnutrition.

-This project will be managed by IM missionaries, Drs.
+This project will be managed by IM missionaries Drs.
 Anita and Rick Gutierrez.
-It is anticipated that this project will improve the overall health of 5,000 women and 2,500 men in the community.
+It is anticipated that this project will improve the overall health of 2,000 women and 1,000 men in the community.

 Connect to this Mission Project

 - Pray with Drs.
-Anita and Rick Gutierrez and their partners in South Africa that many Health Builders can be trained to do life-saving screening, referrals and health education.
+Anita and Rick Gutierrez and their partners in South Africa that many health builders will be trained to do life-saving screening, referrals and health education.